mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 <% end %>
 ```

 We will need a route and controller for the recommendation.
-The route (definer in *rotes.rb*) is defined as follows:
+The route (in *rotues.rb*) is defined as follows:

 ```rb
 resources :users  do